Skip to main content

 World Food Day at Concern

-Concern’s annual Global Hunger Index, co-published with Welthungerhilfe, is usually launched on World Food Day (it launched a few days earlier this year).
-An award-winning “report card” for world hunger, the GHI measures hunger based on four key indicators: undernourishment, child wasting, child stunting, and child mortality rates.
+Concern’s annual Global Hunger Index, co-published with Welthungerhilfe, will launch on October 10 this year, just before World Food Day.
+An award-winning “report card” for world hunger, the GHI measures hunger based on four key indicators: Undernourishment, child wasting, child stunting, and child mortality rates.

 With the GHI also comes our annual ranking of the hungriest countries in the world — countries with the highest GHI scores indicating strong levels of hunger and malnourishment.
 We also offer takeaways and policy recommendations, based on each year’s data, to help global progress towards Zero Hunger.